 adaptive strategies{#strategies}

-Adaptive strategies are techniques that people with disabilities use to improve interaction with the web, such as increasing the font size in a common browser.
+Adaptive strategies are techniques that people with disabilities use to improve interaction with the web.
+For example, increasing the font size in a common browser.
 Adaptive strategies include techniques with mainstream browsers or with assistive technologies{.termref}.

 assistive technologies

-Assistive technologies are software or equipment that people with disabilities use to improve interaction with the web, such as screen readers]{#screenreader} that read aloud web pages for people who cannot read text, screen magnifiers for people with some types of low vision, and voice recognition software and selection switches for people who cannot use a keyboard or mouse.
+Assistive technologies are software or equipment that people with disabilities use to improve interaction with the web.
+For example, [screen readers]{#screenreader} that read aloud web pages for people who cannot read text, screen magnifiers for people with some types of low vision, and voice recognition software and selection switches for people who cannot use a keyboard or mouse.

 user characteristics